survivejs/webpack-book/manuscript/building/02_splitting_bundles.md

 * `userRequest` is a version of the request that has been resolved to a query.
 Example: `.../node_modules/css-loader/index.js!.../pure-min.css`.
 * `chunks` tells in which chunks the module is contained.
 Check `chunks.length` to tell how many times webpack has included it to control output on the chunk level.

-Particularly `resource` and `userRequest` can return the same value if you are operating with imports that aren’t being processed in any way.
+Particularly `resource` and `userRequest` can return the same value if you are operating with imports that aren't being processed in any way.
 In the example above, `ExtractTextPlugin` caused a difference between the values.

 To capture only JavaScript files from *node_modules*, you should perform a check against each request using the `resource` since it contains the needed information: